 However, without a way to access, manage, digest, and actually apply this critical information, workers are forced to make uninformed decisions.
 Without knowing the whole story, workers can’t truly protect the children in their care.
 Simply put: the consequences can often be deadly.

 Ready to Find the Dark Data Hiding in Your Child Welfare Case Files?

 Smart machine technology, like text analytics and natural language processors, can uncover dark data, but only when organizations use an approach to storing, categorizing, and retrieving the information that understands the complex world of child welfare.
 If you want to be able to uncover and access dark data, you first have to:

 Eliminate paper.
 Agencies have to have an electronic document management system to capture and store the documents they collect every day.

 Find the right tools.
 Imagine what happens when workers are able to quickly view a timeline of key events in a case or a genogram of key relationships.
 Or, what if all the information in a case summary could be linked back to its source content so workers could find more context?
-The right tools can help agencies turn dark data into structured information that can be used to make better decisions.
+The right tools, like Traverse, our case discovery software for child welfare, can help agencies turn dark data into structured information that can be used to make better decisions.

 Child welfare social workers will forever create dark data—it’s a by-product of what they do.
 The key is finding a way to access and manage that data, and use it to support critical decisions about child safety.

 View our eBook "Shining Light on Dark Data in Child Welfare" to learn more.